 Explanation: If the recipient is not on either DSP or ISP, evidence of the recipients' disability and the effect on their ability to successfully undertake the normal amount of full-time study for the course is required.

-- Have a dependent child (1.1.D.70) aged under 16 AND receive one of the following payments:
+- have a dependent child (1.1.D.70) aged under 16 AND receive 1 of the following payments

 Explanation 1: A dependent child for the purposes of approval of a 25% concessional study-load, must be aged under 16.

 Explanation 2: A war widow/er's pension that is paid under the VEA to compensate widowed partners of veterans who have died as a result of war service or eligible defence service.